flgkd/integer-linear-programming-notes/notes/06-branch-and-price.md

 1. construct or inherit the node RMP;
 2. impose the branching decisions of node $N$;
+3. if necessary, restore RMP feasibility through a Phase I procedure, artificial variables, or another valid feasibility-recovery mechanism;
-3. solve the RMP;
+4. solve the RMP;
-4. obtain the dual variables;
+5. obtain the dual variables;
-5. solve the Pricing Problem under the branching decisions of node $N$;
+6. solve the Pricing Problem consistently with the branching decisions of node $N$;
-6. add improving columns;
+7. add improving columns;
-7. repeat until exact pricing confirms that no improving column exists.
+8. repeat until exact pricing confirms that no improving column exists.

 The resulting objective value is the optimal value of the node LP relaxation.